-Let $\edge{E}(\ZZ^2)$ be the set of nearest-neighbor edges in $\ZZ^2$.
-Consider a collection $\tt:=\LP \tau_e: e\in \edge{E}(\ZZ^2)\RP$ of random variables which are called \emph{edge-weights.} We will list our assumptions in two categories: the ``basic assumptions" described below will be used throughout the paper.
-Later we will describe another set of more ``technical assumptions," which we will use more selectively.
+Let $\edge(\ZZ^2)$ be the set of nearest-neighbor edges in $\ZZ^2$.
+On $\edge(\ZZ^2)$ we consider a collection of random variables $\mathbb{T}:=\LP\tau_e:e\in \edge(\ZZ^2)\RP$, which are called \emph{edge-weights.} We assume certain properties of the edge-weights.
+We categorize these assumptions as being basic or technical.
+The basic we use throughout the paper, and the technical we use more selectively.